Sea-Doo

 Sea-Doo is a Canadian brand of personal watercraft (PWC) and boats manufactured by Bombardier Recreational Products (BRP).
 All Sea-Doo models are driven by an impeller-driven waterjet.
 All Sea-Doo PWC models are produced at BRP's plants in Querétaro and Juárez, Mexico.
 Its Rotax engines are produced at BRP's plant in Gunskirchen, Austria.
 In 2016, Sea-Doo had a 45.8% share of the PWC market in the US.
+It competed primarily with Kawasaki's Jet Ski, Yamaha's WaveRunner, Elaqua's E-PWC and Honda's AquaTrax.

 History

 1992 SeaDoo XP generation one, the original high-performance runabout style PWC.

 Bombardier introduced its first personal watercraft in 1968, called the Bombardier Sea-Doo.
-It was designed by Clayton Jacobson II, who would later develop the more successful Kawasaki Jet Ski watercraft.
+It was designed by Clayton Jacobson II, who would later develop the more successful Kawasaki Jet Ski (brand) watercraft.
 Also heavily involved was Bombardier's Laurent Beaudoin, who was interested in expanding the success of the Ski-Doo snowmobile to the PWC market.
 Advertised as the "Jet-powered Aqua Scooter", the original yellow Sea-Doo was 5 feet wide and 7.5 feet long, somewhat resembling a flying saucer.
 In 1968, it was powered by an air-cooled, 320cc engine with a top speed of 25 mph.
 Following complaints of overheating and inefficiency, it was replaced in 1969 with a water-cooled 372cc engine.
 There were common complaints about discomfort from its flat seat and minimally-padded Ski-Doo supplied stainless steel handlebars.
 After only two years on the market, it was discontinued.

 The Sea-Doo was re-introduced in 1988 as its own brand under Bombardier.
 By 1995, annual sales for the Sea-Doo reached over 100,000 units, signaling a turnaround in the company's declining sales.
 By 1997 the company had $212 million in sales, recapturing over half of the PWC market.
-In 2022, during the Russian invasion of Ukraine, Sea-Doo personal watercraft converted into explosive unmanned surface vehicles were used to attack Russian naval vessels at the Sevastopol Naval Base.